 The transfer of responsibility for work, for learning, and for results is a gradual one, with more and more being transferred as you move up the grades.
 The ability to take responsibility for their own learning and be proactive makes a huge difference in both a student’s confidence and achievement.
 When faced with a difficult homework assignment, it is the difference between a student who shrugs their shoulders and waits for the teacher to take up the answers the next day (or accepts that they are going to fail) and a student who knows that they can do something about it: do some research, look for some classmates to work with, dig out a resource they know will help them.
 Being able to solve their own problems instead of waiting for a teacher or a parent can make all the difference.

-The responsibility for time management is also a gradual transfer as students get older, but even with very young students you can be explicit about narrating your own timing choices in class, and use things like timers or checklists to help students learn to manage their time to do activities.
+The responsibility for time management is also a gradual transfer as students get older, but even with very young students you can be explicit about narrating your own timing choices in class or while doing homework, and use things like timers or checklists to help children learn to manage their time to do activities.
 Older students begin to use agendas and plan out their homework schedules.
 It is so important to teach students to be able to manage and make decisions about their own time and priorities, and to develop the discipline to stick to a plan, defer gratification, or make difficult decisions about what they have time for.
 Good time management can eliminate stressful evenings full of panic, the pile of unfinished homework assignments, or walking into tests unprepared.

 I can’t tell you the number of students I’ve taught who didn’t know they were allowed to tell me they needed something from me.
 This one goes hand in hand with self awareness.
 I have worked with students who handed in blank papers at the end of an hour, telling me that they didn’t know they were allowed to ask for help.
 Who were too afraid to tell me they needed the dictionary that was sitting on my desk, or didn’t know they could tell me that they couldn’t see the whiteboard well.
 Students need to be able to identify what they need and ask for it.
 This can look like asking for extra help, requesting an extra day to finish an assignment, letting a teacher know they have to sit in a different part of the room, or telling a teacher they don’t understand.